spec-framework/documentation/output/book.md

 The UI building process does not make a distinction between basic and composed widgets\.
-Hence, at a specific point in the building process of a basic widget the default spec method of the widget is called, just as if it would be a composed widget\.
+At a specific point in the building process of a basic widget the default spec method of the widget is called, just as if it would be a composed widget\.
 However in this case, instead of providing a layout for multiple widgets that comprise the UI, this method builds an adapter to the underlying UI framework\.
 Depending of the underlying UI framework that is currently used, this method can provide different kind of adapters, for example an adapter for Morphic, or an adapter for Seaside, etc\.